YuncongMa/pNet/Python/README.md

 **Docker image**

+pNet can be dockerized to be isolated from the operation system and hardware.
+The Docker software can be downloaded from https://www.docker.com <br />
-Navigate to the Python version folder /pNet/Python, and run the following command to build a docker image
+In PyCharm, enable Docker for deployment (https://www.jetbrains.com/help/pycharm/docker.html), navigate to the Python version folder /pNet/Python, and run the following command to build a docker image. <br />
 ```
 docker build -t pnet .
 ```